 An accomplished cognitive behavioural (CBT) therapist, I have been providing therapy for groups and individuals (adults and youth) with this model for two decades.
 Cognitive behavioural therapy (CBT) is the treatment of choice for anxiety and depression.
 CBT focuses on the relationships between thoughts, feelings and behaviour, and attempts to identify patterns of thinking that can get people stuck.

 Other treatment models that I employ include narrative therapy, brief-solution focused methods, expressive arts and play therapy techniques, and Adlerian therapy.
 With all models that I use in therapy, I apply a trauma-informed approach.
 My practices are culturally sensitive and consider the lens of gender.
-One of my assets as an experienced psychotherapist is the ability to recognize strengths and interests so that appropriate treatment approach(es) can be applied.
+One of my assets as an experienced clinician is the ability to recognize strengths and interests so that appropriate treatment approach(es) can be applied.
 Also, I appreciate the importance of remaining genuine while working with you knowing that the therapeutic relationship is an important part of the healing process generally, and crucial when working with trauma.